polywrap/documentation/src/docs/concepts/plugin-vs-wasm-wrapper.md

 title: Should you build a Wasm or Plugin Wrapper?
 ---

 Everything created via the Polywrap development platform is a "wrapper".
-App and wrapper developers can invoke WebAssembly (Wasm) wrappers and plugin wrappers in the same way, without concern for how a particular bit of functionality has been implemented.
+Developers can invoke WebAssembly (Wasm) wrappers and plugin wrappers in the same way, without concern for how a particular bit of functionality has been implemented.

 However, Wasm and plugin wrappers each have their strengths and a set of use cases for which they are ideally suited.
 This page offers some guidance for recognizing when to build a Wasm wrapper, when you need to build a plugin wrapper, and how you can combine both in new projects.